Main content of the website

 Click on this link Homeowners Affordability Tax Credit:

-If you previously received the EPTC ($350) on your property tax bill, the HATC will be automatically applied to your 2025 tax bill, no further action is required from you.
+If you previously received the HATC on your property tax bill, the HATC will be automatically applied to your 2026 tax bill, no further action is required from you.

-If your principle residence has changed, please notify the RM of Prairie Lakes by June 30th, 2025 to ensure the credit is properly applied.
-The required form and additional information is available on our website rmofprairielakes.ca/local notices.
+If your principle residence has changed, please notify the RM of Prairie Lakes by June 30th, 2026 to ensure the credit is properly applied.
+The required form and additional information are available on our website rmofprairielakes.ca.

 The RM of Prairie Lakes remains committed to supporting our residents through this transition and will share updates as they become available from the Province of Manitoba.